LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Decoration and Presentation:**

 > - Cake Decoration: Cake decorators work on the visual appeal of cakes, using various techniques like frosting, fondant, and edible decorations to create visually stunning and thematic designs.
-> - Packaging: Cake decorators are responsible for packaging to ensure that cakes are transported safely and maintain their freshness.

 **Retail Sales:**